Pomax/arduino-midi-recorder/README.md

 ```

 So now if we start our program, and we press our button, playing notes on our MIDI device will make the Arduino beep along with what we're playing.
-Of course, the `tone()` function can only play a single note at a time, so it's going to sound wonky if we play chords, but it'll beeping as best as it can.
+Of course, the `tone()` function can only play a single note at a time, so it's going to sound wonky if we play chords, but it'll be beeping as best as it can.

 Beep, beep!